Jp3132/FastApi_Next_Js/README.md

 ## Topics Covered

-- Running the FastAPI and Next.js Projectssssss
+- Running the FastAPI and Next.js Projectssssssssssss
 - Setup the FastAPI and Next.js Projects
     - Bootstrap the Next.js Project
     - Setup the FastAPI Project